h0tp-ftw/anki-vscode/README.md

 2. Create User Files Dynamically

 If your add-on needs user-specific files to function, design it to create them at runtime if they don't exist.
-For example, your add-on can check for a configuration file on startup and create a default version if it's missing.
+For example, your add-on can check for a configuration file on startup and create a default/empty version if it's missing.

 3. Verify Your Setup

 After configuring your .gitignore and implementing dynamic file creation, test your setup:
 1. Use your add-on in Anki as a normal user would.
-This should generate user data or cache files.
+Use your addon, change its settings, etc. This should generate user data or cache files.
-2. Check the status of your Git repository (e.g., with git status).
+2. Check the status of your Git repository (e.g. in VS Code source control, or with git status).
 3. The only changes you should see are the ones you've made to the add-on's code.
 No user-specific files should appear in the tracked or untracked files.

 Example `.gitignore`